LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 Figure 5.2 Dialogflow Example Custom Payload

-### Send quickReplies (Structured Content)
+### Sending Quick Replies (Structured Content)

 Quick Replies is a special type of Structured Content.
 Is is a message sent with along with predefined answers.
-The documentation can be found [here](quick-replies-introduction-to-quick-replies.html)
+For detailed information on Quick Replies check out the documentation for the specific channel ([Mobile SDK and Web](mobile-sdk-and-web-templates-quick-replies-template.html), [Facebook Messenger](facebook-messenger-templates-quick-replies-template.html), [Google RCS Business Messaging](google-rcs-business-messaging-templates-quick-replies-template.html)).

  ```json
 {